Site Navigation

 You'll see that the box to make it a Tier 2 page is now checked.
 (This will not happen, however, until you've saved the new Site Navigation settings.)

-Click on any Page Block to activate the toolbar for that page.
+Click on any Page Block to activate the toolbar for that block.

 Page Block toolbar